good

 Send messages to your entire team.

-Not for Chatting
+Not for Quick Chats

 Asana messaging features aren't designed for quick exchanges.
 As such, it won't be able to replace a communication platform like Slack.